 Students first saw the Victory Star on campus in December 1936.
-It was placed as a Christmas decoration on top of a 50,000-gallon water tower near where the Chemistry Building stands today.
-After the holidays, the star was taken down and put away.
+It was placed as a Christmas decoration on top of a water tower near where the Chemistry Building stands today.
+After the holidays, the star was taken down.

-Then in 1942, a night watchman found it.
-He again placed the star on the water tower, and he turned it on when the Bobcats won football games, creating a new tradition.
+In 1942, a night watchman found it.
+He placed the star on the water tower and turned it on when the Bobcats won football games, creating a new tradition.

-When the water tower was replaced, the star tradition was moved to Jackson Hall, the tallest building on campus.
-A local sign maker built a new star for the top of Jackson Hall, where it stands today, and it can be seen from miles away when the Bobcats win an athletic victory or during graduation.
+When the water tower was replaced, the tradition was moved to Jackson Hall, the tallest building on campus.
+A local sign maker built a new star for the top of Jackson Hall, and the star can be seen from miles away when the Bobcats win athletic events or during graduation.